prisma-collective/docs/docs/collaborators/communities of practice.md

 	- code, [[practice]] and [[product]] quality
 	- place-unique (digital) expressions of developmental inquiries into the essence of place [^3]
 2. Internal capability development
-	- increasing the capability of the core facilitator team to work with the underlying patterns that generate the capacities needed to organise [[collaborative innovation intensives]]
+	- increasing the capability of the core facilitator team to work with the underlying patterns that generate the capacities needed to organise [[action-learning journeys]]
 	- increasing [[process design collective|order]] of design and effect

 see the preliminary [[budget allocation]] for more context.